AdobeDocs/experience-manager-65.pt-BR/help/forms/using/forms-install-configure-gov-reference-site.md

 #### Configuração da Configuração da Nuvem (Produção AFC We.Gov) {#configure-cloud-configuration}

-Quando a configuração do IMS estiver concluída, poderemos continuar a criar a configuração de nuvem no AEM.
+Quando a configuração do IMS estiver concluída, poderemos continuar a revisar a configuração da nuvem no AEM.
+Se a configuração não existir, use as seguintes etapas para criar a configuração de nuvem no AEM:

 1. Abra o navegador e navegue até o URL do sistema https://&lt;nome_do_domínio>:&lt;porta_do_sistema>